-The Lady Techster Soccer Complex begins its eighth season of existence as the home field for the Louisiana Tech Soccer program.
+The Lady Techster Soccer Complex begins its eighth season of existence in 2016 as the home field for the Louisiana Tech soccer team.

 Most recently, the field itself received an upgrade with a new drainage system and constructed façade retaining wall as well as a new sprinkler system.